NedHermann/data_analysis_tools/src/web_scraping/dynamic_pages/README.md

 ## WEB SCRAPING - DYNAMIC PAGES

 Using the RSelenium wrapper to scrape pages that loads elements dynamically.
-I chose a case where we'll have to execute some js scripts to scroll down to load more elements.
+I picked a case where we'll have to execute some js scripts to scroll down to load more elements.
 I have another practical example of scraping a dynamic website for a trading project [here](https://github.com/NedHermann/trading_projects/tree/master/src/earnings_announcement_forecast).

 Most times, for dynamic websites I can just find the url request in the network tab & make my own requests to it - would bypass the need of any scrapers.